 - Place on a baking sheet previously oiled or sprayed with vegetable spray.
 Leave a free space between them.
 With a skewer, you can mark horizontal lines in the dough to obtain a similar appearance to the purchased ones (here it was not done).

 - Bake in a preheated oven at 180 °C / 356 °F for 8-10 minutes.
 Let it cool.
 Melt the chocolate coating in a bain-marie or microwave.
-Cover the habanitos and place on parchment paper (not on a grid because they stick).
+Coat the habanitos and place on parchment paper (not on a wire rack because they stick).

 - Cold butter: make a grit with hands or food processor.